Get an Instant Flood Insurance Quote

 With an increasing number of hurricanes and storms, homeowners are searching for best ways to guard their assets against floods.

 However, flood insurance policies can be tricky to understand.
 Knowing the differences in coverages with home and flood policies is essential for being perfectly insured to your situation.
 Call Daniel & James Bentson today to explore all your insurance options.

 Areas Covered by Flood Insurance

-While a flood insurance plan covers your home’s structure and personal property from damage caused by floods, there are very specific rules and conditions that determines what is insured.
+While a flood insurance plan covers your home’s structure and personal property from damage caused by floods; there are very specific rules and conditions that determine what the insurance provide.

 Flood insurance provides coverage for your home and its foundation, electrical and plumbing systems, furnaces, water heaters, kitchen appliances, cabinets, and more.
 However, it is unable to cover cars, trees, plants, wells, septic systems, walkways, decks, patios, fences, swimming pools, etc.